 Is CAT Coaching Necessary?

 This is one of the most asked questions and the answer is - it really depends on you.
 Coaching provides an organised way to success and is the best way to get in touch with people who know more about CAT than you do.
-Coaching does not make you great, it just helps you in your way to greatness.
+Coaching does not make you great, it just helps you in your way to prepare and clear the CAT exam.
 It gives you a schedule that you have to follow, notes that will be most helpful, and customised mock papers.

 Understand the Pattern and Syllabus